BDC Hamburger Icon

 • Run better marketing campaigns.
 You should always conduct in-depth audience research before running a marketing campaign.
 This is true whether you’re sending a cold email or building an entire marketing funnel.
 Accurate customer personas should inform everything you do, including the copy you write and the graphics you feature on your company website.

 • Qualify leads.
 The “spray and pray” approach rarely works in marketing.
 It’s much better to understand your audience so you can target the consumers most likely to be interested in your services.
-Customer personas can help you qualify leads so you’re not wasting your time on people who aren’t a good fit for your product or service.
+Customer personas can help you qualify leads so you’re not spending your time on people who aren’t a good fit for your product or service.

-Jamie Johnson contributed to the writing and reporting in this article.
+Tejas Vemparala and Jamie Johnson contributed to this article.

 Did you find this content helpful?